0x80/mono-ts/README.md

 ## Usage

-To get started quickly run `npx turbo dev` from the root.
+To get started quickly, run this from the root in two separate terminals:

+- `pnpm watch`: This will build @repo/backend with a watch task.
+- `pnpm dev`: from the root.

 This will: